NVIDIA/NeMo/README.md

 Any other parameter can also be added to the command to modify its behavior.

 #### 5.9.3.
 Finetuning on Custom Tasks
-<a id="markdown-finetuning-on-custom-tasks" name="finetuning-on-custom-tasks"></a>
+<a id="markdown-fine_tuning-on-custom-tasks" name="fine_tuning-on-custom-tasks"></a>
 We also support fine-tuning on custom down-stream tasks in T5 and mT5.
 In order to benchmark on your own dataset, you are required to split the original dataset into two files, i.e. a txt file corresponding to the source (context) data, and txt file corresponding to the target data.
 Each line of these two files forms a fine-tuning sample.

-Custom fine-tuning configuration files can be found in `conf/finetuning/t5/custom_task.yaml` for T5 models and `conf/finetuning/mt5/custom_task.yaml` for mT5 models.
+Custom fine-tuning configuration files can be found in `conf/fine_tuning/t5/custom_task.yaml` for T5 models and `conf/fine_tuning/mt5/custom_task.yaml` for mT5 models.
 The essential parameters are listed below.
 You need to specify the dataset paths and preferred benchmark metrics.
 ```yaml
   data: